 A persistent link is a stable web address that, in general, does not change over time.
 These can be difficult to find, especially when dealing with dynamic websites like our research databases which update content frequently.
 Since the url in the address bar of the browser is not a reliable way to return to content, most database providers have a way to get a persistent link.
 This page will help you find those.

 Linking to articles is a great way to bring material to your students.
 Below are the methods for linking to articles provided by three of our major content suppliers: EBSCO, OhioLINK's Electronic Journal Center and Lexis-Nexis Academic.
-If you have any problems or need to link to articles from other suppliers, please contact Wade Lee for assistance.
+If you have any problems or need to link to articles from other suppliers, please contact Wade Lee-Smith for assistance.

 Articles from EBSCO databases are very portable, if you locate the persistent link.